Washington is a weed lover’s dream state. Since the late 90s, this gem of the Pacific Northwest has been at the forefront of cannabis legalization.

-To find out whether the WSLCB is issuing new licenses for marijuana retailers, please visit this link.
+To find out whether the WSLCB is issuing new licenses for marijuana retailers.
 If Washington State isn’t accepting applications, then you could subscribe to the WSLCB’s GovDelivery site.
 As a subscriber, you should get a heads-up whenever the WSLCB is gearing up to open new applications.

 Double-Check You’re In A Legal Area